divyasonla/Trying-documents/README.md

 This site was built using [GitHub Pages](https://pages.github.com/).

 This is a example of
 github documentation
-+hello
+-hello
--hey
+*hey
-*how are you
++how are you